-- 1. Closed for the day no day, evening or night classes.
-Online courses are not affected, they are held as scheduled regardless of weather. - 2.
+- 1. Closed for the day no day, evening ,or night classes.
+Online courses are not affected, they are held as scheduled regardless of weather.
+Instructors of on-campus graduate courses may opt to hold classes virtually, either synchronously through Zoom or asynchronously.
+Instructors will notify students of the status of their courses through Brightspace or via email. - 2.
 School is delayed there will be day classes, but the school will open 1 or 2 hours later.
-Online courses are not affected, they are held as regularly scheduled. - 3.
+Online courses are not affected, they are held as regularly scheduled.
+The meeting time of on-campus afternoon or evening graduate courses is not affected they will meet at the regularly scheduled time. - 3.
 No day classes we anticipate evening and night classes, but a final decision will be made at 2:30 p.m. and posted in appropriate media.
 Online courses are not affected, they are held as regularly scheduled. - 4.
 Closed for evening and night classes that decision is announced after 2:30 p.m.
 Online courses are not affected, they are held as regularly scheduled.
+Instructors of on-campus graduate courses may opt to hold classes virtually, either synchronously through Zoom or asynchronously.
+Instructors will notify students of the status of their courses through Brightspace or via email.